kiprasmel/turbo-schedule/CONTRIBUTING.md

 * This is still a work-in-progress & we're continually working on improving the whole app!
 * Projects are split up into the `scraper`, `server`, `client` and `common` folders

+* The deployed version of the app might not be directly from the default `master` branch -- we sometimes deploy from a selected commit in a [pull request](https://github.com/kiprasmel/turbo-schedule/pulls).

 * <details> <summary>We're using <a href="https://yarnpkg.com/lang/en/docs/workspaces/">yarn workspaces</a> + a little of <a href="https://github.com/lerna/lerna">lerna</a> + TypeScript's <a href="https://www.typescriptlang.org/docs/handbook/project-references.html">Project References</a>.</summary>

   See also: